 I’m interested in working on a different or additional project.
 How can I do that?

-- Review projects in the staffing-and-resources repository.
+Your facilitator and the engineering staffing lead are responsible for making sure you have the right amount and kind of project work.
+However, you’re encouraged to get involved in finding projects you’re interested in.
+To do this, review projects in the staffing repository.
 The issue threads will have lots of extraneous information, but look for issues tagged with the Engineering chapter.
-If you find a project you’re interested in, comment on the issue or talk to your facilitator.
+If you find a project you’re interested in, let the engineering staffing lead know or talk to your facilitator.

 How can I become an interviewer or resume reviewer?